 Another thing you should look for is the number of downloads per day.
 Understandably, by using a theme with many downloads it becomes more difficult to create a unique website.
 On the other side, choosing a theme with very few downloads may cause some alarms too.
 Why aren’t people using it?
 Are there any negative comments?
 Does it allow too little customisations?
 Is the support poor?

-Overall, you should try to find the right balance between the features you want and popularity.
+Overall, you should try to find the right balance between the features you want and their popularity.
 WordPress default themes tend to be very popular because every site needs to have one by default (even if you are not using it as your primary theme).
 You can identify default themes by their name, as they tend to use the current year (e.g Twenty-Twenty theme).

 Remember, if you find a theme that looks perfect for you but doesn’t match the ideal description I gave above, it’s ok.
 Go with it.
 In the beginning, it is more important to find something you like, you can always change your theme later.